aceinetx/acedoom/README.md

 # acedoom
-My own version of genericdoom for windows with a few adjustments
+My own version of genericdoom with a few adjustments